 Tangent Rule

-The tangent drawn to a field line at any point gives the direction of the electric field intensity at that point.
+The tangent drawn to an electric field line at any point gives the direction of the electric field at that point.

 Non-Intersection